swengzju/Data-Science-and-Engineering-with-Apache-Spark-edX/README.md

-This XSeries program contains three courses about Apache Spark.
+This XSeries program on edX contains three courses about Apache Spark.